sreejitheg/SAPID/frontend/README.md

 ## Backend Integration

-The application expects a backend server running on `localhost:8000` with the following API endpoints.
+The application expects a backend server accessible at the `/api` path (for example via Nginx proxying to `localhost:8001`).
 See `src/api/endpoints.md` for detailed API specifications.

 ## Demo Mode